abckristinaa/python-docs-ru/README.md

 # python-docs-ru
-This is where -ru translation of Python documentation stored.
+This is where -ru translation of Python documentation is stored.

 # Documentation Contribution Agreement